grantphllps/Vicon_GPS_Provider/README.md

 - lon={origin point longitude}
 - vicon_targert={the path to the object's rostopic you want to track ex. "/vicon/AZIMUTH/AZIMUTH"}

-The container must have access to a serial line the goes to the GPS port on the vehicle.
+The container must have access to a serial line that goes to the GPS port on the vehicle.
 Currently, the system runs as a privileged container to that it has access to the host device file.

 Once the variables have been set, you can run the container with: